Andrew Witty: Early life

-Witty attended Malbank School (originally the "Nantwich and Acton Grammar School") in Nantwich, and then gained a bachelor's degree in economics from the University of Nottingham.
+Andrew Philip Witty was born in Nantwich on 22 August 1964.
+He attended Nantwich and Acton Grammar School (now Malbank School) before earning a bachelor's degree in economics from the University of Nottingham.

 Career

+GSK

 Witty joined Glaxo UK in 1985 as a management trainee.
-He held various positions in the UK, including director of pharmacy & distribution in Glaxo Pharmaceuticals UK.
+He held various positions in the UK, including director of pharmacy and distribution in Glaxo Pharmaceuticals UK.

-He served as a vice president and general manager of marketing of Glaxo Wellcome Inc., a subsidiary of GlaxoSmithKline with responsibility for strategy development, marketing execution and new product positioning.
-He served as an economic adviser to the governor of Guangzhou, China, from 2000 to 2002.
+He was a vice president and general manager of marketing of Glaxo Wellcome Inc., a subsidiary of GlaxoSmithKline with responsibility for strategy development, marketing execution and new product positioning.
+He was an economic adviser to the governor of Guangzhou, China, from 2000 to 2002.

 He was appointed president, Pharmaceuticals Europe of GlaxoSmithKline plc in January 2003 and succeeded Jean-Pierre Garnier as CEO following his retirement in May 2008.
-He is paid an annual salary of £948,000 and receives bonuses and other compensation amounting to £2,180,000 for this role.
+He was paid an annual salary of £948,000 and received bonuses and other compensation amounting to £2,180,000 for this role.

-In February 2009 he pledged to make a major change in the way GSK pharmaceuticals are priced, in an attempt to make vital drugs more affordable in countries with the lowest incomes.
+In February 2009, he pledged to make a major change in the way GSK pharmaceuticals are priced, in an attempt to make vital drugs more affordable in countries with the lowest incomes.
 At the same time he announced that GSK would place certain patents in a pool so that they were freely available for others in the search for new drugs.

-From 2010 until 2015, Witty served on the business advisory board of Prime Minister of the United Kingdom, David Cameron.
+From 2010 until 2015, Witty was on the business advisory board of David Cameron during Cameron's tenure as Prime Minister of the United Kingdom.

-In October 2012 it was announced that he had been appointed the chancellor of the University of Nottingham with effect from 1 January 2013, having maintained strong ties with the university since graduation.
+In October 2012, it was announced that he had been appointed the chancellor of the University of Nottingham with effect from 1 January 2013, having maintained strong ties with the university since graduation.
 Witty announced his retirement from the role of chancellor in November 2017.